tardate/LittleArduinoProjects/Radio/HamClock/README.md

 ## Notes

 I recently learned about [Geochron](https://www.geochron.com/) clocks (analog and digital) on Ham Radio Workbench #230.
-These are beautiful displays of the current time over a live map of the earth, and support overlays of all manner of interesting details.
+These are beautiful displays of the current time over a live map of the earth, and support overlays for all manner of interesting details.

 They are expensive though!
-I did find out though (vai a tip from Mike Deal N7URH) that there is an open source alternative specifically designed for amateur radio called [HamClock](https://www.clearskyinstitute.com/ham/HamClock/).
+I did find out though (via a tip from Mike Deal N7URH) that there is an open source alternative specifically designed for amateur radio called [HamClock](https://www.clearskyinstitute.com/ham/HamClock/).

 HamClock is a kiosk-style application that provides real time space weather, radio propagation models, operating events and other information particularly useful to the radio amateur.